NicolasBrg/NBPresents/README.md

 *Last Edit Time 29/03/2021*

 ## General
-**NBPresents** allows you to create **collections** of present, a collection is made with minecraft decorative heads, which you can customize as you wish.
+**NBPresents** allows you to create **collections** of presents, a collection is made with minecraft decorative heads, which you can customize as you wish.
 Once created, your collection is displayed in a menu for your players to see how many presents they need to complete the collection.
 You can set display names, icons, commands to be executed after a player completes the collection and permissions.
 Each present in a collection can be collected by players with the required permission, and each present can also be renamed in the configuration.

 ## Configuration
 This category explains how to set up and use NBPresents.
 Please note that you need to have the "Gooeylibs" mod to guarantee security for the inventory menu.
 If you don't already have it, it will be provided to you.